Where Cruelty Is a Waste of Pain

 Muñoz’s new show at Olympia investigates nostalgia and American soft power through the looking glass of popular culture.

 Z.T.
-Nguyen: “Facts Are Bigger In The Dark”
+Nguyen: “Facts Are Bigger in the Dark”

 The artist’s solo exhibition mythologizes transience, desire, pain, and what it means to be on the precipice of something.